pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 #### PD/TiKV/TiDB

-The deployed cluster topology by default has 3 PD Pods, 3 TiKV Pods, and 2 TiDB Pods.
-In this deployment topology, the scheduler extender of TiDB Operator requires at least 3 nodes in the Kubernetes cluster to provide high availability.
+The deployed cluster topology by default has three PD Pods, three TiKV Pods, and two TiDB Pods.
+In this deployment topology, the scheduler extender of TiDB Operator requires at least three nodes in the Kubernetes cluster to provide high availability.
 You can modify the `replicas` configuration to change the number of pods for each component.

 > **Note:**
 >